-In terms of District Disaster Management Centre, uThukela district is utilising one of its offices as the operational centre and the municipality with the assistance from COGTA Disaster Management is investigating the construction of the fully fledged centre.
+In terms of District Disaster Management Centre, uThukela district is utilising one of its offices as the operational centre.

 The district municipality has also established the Disaster Management Advisory Forum that is comprises of local municipalities, NGO's, and other relevant stakeholders.
 The committee meets four times per year. uThukela district is concerned with preventing disasters whenever possible and reducing the impact on the lives of citizens of any disasters that do occur.
 The district municipality is ready to respond in an integrated and co-ordinated manner.
 The district has also installed the communication system to ensure that our contingency plans are working properly and operational committee is able to use it during accidents.